Woodley, Berkshire: Governance

+Administrative history

+Woodley historically formed part of a township called "Woodley and Sandford" within the extensive parish of Sonning.
+The township took on civil functions under the poor laws from the 17th century onwards.
+It therefore also became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.

+In ecclesiastical terms, a church dedicated to St John the Evangelist was built in 1873, initially as a chapel of ease to St Andrew's Church, Sonning.
+St John's was elevated to formally become a parish church in 1881 when a separate ecclesiastical parish of Woodley was created.

+Elected parish and district councils were established under the Local Government Act 1894; Woodley and Sandford was given a parish council and included in the Wokingham Rural District.
+The civil parish of Woodley and Sandford included Charvil until 1970, when it was made a separate parish.

+Ahead of the reforms to local government in 1974 brought in by the Local Government Act 1972, Reading Borough Council campaigned to have Woodley, Earley, and other areas absorbed into the borough of Reading.
+The government decided to make no change to Reading's boundaries, and placed Woodley in the new Wokingham district instead.
+As part of the 1974 reforms, parish councils were given the power to declare their parishes to be towns and adopt the style "town council", which Woodley and Sandford Parish Council did that same year.
+Shortly afterwards, in January 1975, the parish of Woodley and Sandford was renamed just Woodley.

 Landmarks

 Woodley Congregational church is a Gothic Revival building completed in 1834.
 It became a United Reformed Church and is now offices.
 Church of St John the Evangelist was designed by Henry Woodyer, paid for by Robert Palmer of Holme Park and built in 1873.
-Woodley was a made separate ecclesiastical parish in 1881.

 Education

 Woodley has two secondary comprehensive schools that have achieved specialist school status, Waingels College (Mathematics and Computing), and The Bulmershe School (Sports).
 Primary schools include ones at Highwood, Beechwood, St Dominic's Roman Catholic, Rivermead, Woodley Church of England, Southlake and Willow Bank.

 Geography

 Woodley has a site of Special Scientific Interest (SSSI) just to the east of the town, called Lodge Wood and Sandford Mill The town has three local nature reserves, and they are called Alder Moors, Highwood and Lavells Lake.